DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

                      const struct rte_flow_action actions[],
                      struct rte_flow_error *error);

+The flow rule is validated for correctness and whether it could be accepted by the device given sufficient resources.
+The rule is checked against the current device mode and queue configuration.
+The flow rule may also optionally be validated against existing flow rules and device resources.
-While this function has no effect on the target device, the flow rule is validated against its current configuration state and the returned value should be considered valid by the caller for that state only.
+This function has no effect on the target device.

 The returned value is guaranteed to remain valid only as long as no successful calls to ``rte_flow_create()`` or ``rte_flow_destroy()`` are made